ryan-mcclue/unsw/comp3222/lab3/lab3.md

 TODO: the difference between the two RTLs from lab2 is that using '+' FPGA uses built in hardware? i.e. bypasses a LUT?

+TODO: when use JK flip-flop?
+      are Q' outputs often ignored?